-We arrived into Kaikoura, New Zealand late one evening, but fortunately found ourselves a hostel that was still open and had spaces.
-The following day we planned to go on a dolphin tour that is very popular with visitors in the area, and considered a must-do in New Zealand, so we weren’t going to be missing out!
-The tour started early in the morning so we planned to be up at 5am (eek).
-We settled in for an early night, having told our roommates about our plans for the early departure, and we hoped we wouldn’t disturb them.
+We arrived into Kaikoura, New Zealand late on evening, but fortunately found ourselves a hostel that was still open and had spaces.
+The following day, my friend and I planned to go on a dolphin tour that started early in the morning, so we planned to be up at 5am (eek).
+We settled in for an early night, having told our roommates about our plans for the early departure and hoped we wouldn’t disturb them.

-We needn’t have worried about waking them up.
+Unfortunately, we needn’t have worried about waking them up.
 About halfway through the night, we heard SCREAMING.
 Now, this would naturally startle anyone, and needless to say, our whole dorm was wide awake.
-We knew it came from the girl in the bunk below my travel companion, so I was immediately panicked for her safety!
+We knew it came from the girl in the bunk below my travel companion, so I was immediately panicked for her safety.
 As the girl continued to scream in German, we had no idea what could be happening.

 Had someone entered the room?